 “Wow, that’s really impressive!” we told him, talked a bit more, and continued on our way.

-A short while later we reached the access road to moshav Ofer (5), crossed it, and opened the gate that led to the continuance of the trail.
-There was a barcode next to it, saying “Ofer Forest – Junction between the Israel National Trail and the road to moshav Ofer”.
-But we decided not to scan it.
+A short while later we reached the access road to moshav Ofer (5), crossed it, and continued through a gate.
+There was a barcode next to the gate, saying “Ofer Forest – Junction between the Israel National Trail and the road to moshav Ofer”.
+But we didn’t scan it.
 Let me know if you do! (;

 From the access road, we continued on quite an easy trail.
 We stopped after about 10 minutes in a grove of olive trees, made coffee, and ate some snacks.
-Then, we started making our way down on an easy to moderate descend.
-After a short while it became easy and mild again.
+Then, we headed down on an easy to moderate descent.
+After a short while, it became easy and mild again.

 We hiked for a while more and then met our first cows on the trail.
 Cows are almost everywhere on the trails of northern Israel, so we weren’t surprised to see them.
 Nitai made some cow noises, and one of them replied to us, which kind of made us nervous.
 It even started walking after us.
 So, if you don’t want to mess around with the cows, don’t make any noises and just walk past them with confidence.
 We’ve never had a cow harm us.

 Starting the Ramot Menashe Trail